rd-wixproducts/hyperink/README.md

 Firebase for storing and real-time updating of shared data such as document annotations.

+Here's a [demo video][demo].
+There's no audio, but you can figure out what's going on.

 Here are a couple pictures of our iOS app in its early stages, automatically identifying a piece of paper and drawing a box around it and adding green dots to indicate the corners, all done in real-time: